-I offer the exercises below and others only as possible examples of how you can physically express spiritual principles.
+I offer the exercises below and others only as examples of how you might physically express spiritual principles.
 They are not magical formulas or guarantees.
-Neither are they substitutes for biblical calls to gather with other believers to hear God’s Word preached, study, to sing His praises, to observe the sacraments of baptism and the Lord’s Supper, to fellowship or to serve the hurting and lost.
+Neither are they substitutes for God’s call to gather with other believers for worship in a local church, to study His Word and pray privately, to fellowship with other Christians throughout the week, or to serve the hurting and lost.

 Suggested exercises for meditation on “balance”: